islandofcats/anthropocene-health/content/about.md

 ## Copyright Information

 Unless otherwise specified, all site _content_ is public domain and free of restriction.
-This includes the entire built version of the site, i.e, everything in the `Public` folder in the site repository.
+This includes the entire built version of the site, i.e, everything in the `Public` folder that generates when you build locally with Hugo.
 The site _code_ is subject to the MIT license because of the template being used - this does not restrict your ability to use, modify, distribute, sell, whatever the site code, but requires that the MIT license be included in all such works.
 As long as you leave the `LICENSE` file in the root, I think you should be okay (if you're a lawyer and that's wrong, could you let me know?)

 ## Maintainer